-Kendall Jenner’s Post-Pepsi Porn Proposal And Jenner’s Passionate Response
+Kendall Jenner’s Post-Pepsi Porn Proposal And Jenner’s Adamant Response

 — Pornhub ARIA (@Pornhub) November 18, 2016

-Jenner did not respond to Pornhub’s comment, showing that adult videos are just not a world in which she wants to get caught up at this point in her life.
+Jenner did not respond to Pornhub’s comment, showing that adult videos are just not a world in which she wants to get caught up in at this point in her life.

-How has the Pepsi ad affected you perception of Kendall Jenner?
+How has the Pepsi ad affected your perception of Kendall Jenner?
 Make yourself heard in the comments section below.